Order BERYCIFORMES

 Melamphaes suborbitalis (Gill 1883) sub-, below; orbitus, orbit, allusion not explained, perhaps referring to end of maxillary reaching to below hind margin of orbit

-Melamphaes succedanaus Kotlyar 2015 translated from Latin into Russian as “replacing,” referring to how it replaces in the eastern Pacific Ocean closely related species of the M. longivelis complex from the Indian Ocean and western Pacific
+Melamphaes succedaneus Kotlyar 2015 translated from Latin into Russian as “replacing,” referring to how it replaces in the eastern Pacific Ocean closely related species of the M. longivelis complex from the Indian Ocean and western Pacific [missspelled succedanaus in title of English translation

 Melamphaes typhlops (Lowe 1843) typhlos, blind; ops, eye, presumably referring to its minute eyes (“oculu minuti”)